Markov chains revisited

 For any state $x$ in $\s$, let

-denote\glsadd{pn} the probability that the chain is at state $x$ at time $n$ if its initial position was sampled from $\gamma$.
-Taking expectations of \eqref{eq:markovd0}, we find that the \emph{time-varying law} $(p_n)_{n\in\n}=((p_n(x))_{x\in\s})_{n\in\n}=$ of $X$ is the only solution to the difference equation
+denote\glsadd{pn} the probability that the chain in $x$ at time $n$ if its initial position was sampled from $\gamma$.
+Taking expectations of \eqref{eq:markovd0}, we find that the \emph{time-varying law} $p=(p_n)_{n\in\n}=((p_n(x))_{x\in\s})_{n\in\n}$ of $X$ is the only solution to the difference equation

 or, in matrix notation,